-Member's Statement 322 - 6(2): Co-op Reopening in Coral Harbour
+Member's Statement 323 - 6(2): Coop Reopening in Coral Harbour

 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-I want to celebrate along with the people of Coral Harbour, as we had a great celebration last fall, shortly after the co-op almost caught fire, and last week it finally reopened, which I wanted to share.
+I want to celebrate along with the people of Coral Harbour, as last fall the co-op caught on fire, and I wanted to share that last week it finally reopened.
 The community was extremely happy that we no longer had just the single store.

-As the goods continue to rise in prices almost on a weekly basis at the store, this competition may result in at least slowing down the price increases of our goods.
-I wanted to share this good news by celebrating this reopening of the co-op store in Coral Harbour.
+As the cost of goods continued to rise in price on almost a weekly basis at the store, this competition may result in at least slowing down the increased cost of our goods.
+I wanted to share this great news by celebrating the reopening of the co-op store in Coral Harbour.
 Thank you, Mr. Speaker.